hackclub/hackclub/workshops/personal_website/README.md

 </html>
 ```

 This structure is common to all HTML pages.
 In fact, you can take a look for yourself!
 Just right click on any web page, including this one, and click "View page source" to see what's going on behind the scenes.
-You'll find each of these elements on every page-- the doctype, and an HTML tag wrapped around a head and body.
+You'll find each of these elements on every page --- the doctype, and an HTML tag wrapped around a head and body.

 Before proceeding, we'll briefly go over what this template means.
 HTML works by storing information inside tags. `<html></html>` is an example of one such tag.
 Inside `<html></html>`, we've placed two other sets of tags: `<head></head>` (which wraps around the "head") and `<body></body>` (which wraps around the "body").
 The body holds everything you would see in the actual tab/window when you open the page, while the head conveys information about the page to the browser. `<!DOCTYPE html>` tells the browser what version of HTML to expect.
 Since it is a language, HTML is constantly growing and updating, so there are multiple versions.
 In our case, we are going to use HTML5, the latest version.